 Elon University is an equal opportunity employer committed to a diverse faculty, staff, and student body and welcomes all applicants.

-Teaching will include an applied upper-level undergraduate elective in Urban Economics and other courses from: principles, basic business statistics, or interdisciplinary courses from Elon’s General Studies Program (click here).
-Opportunities also exist to teach courses abroad (click here) and in the part-time MBA program, ranked #1 in the nation by Bloomberg News (click here).
+Teaching will include an applied upper-level undergraduate elective in Macro/Financial Economics and other courses from: principles, basic business statistics, intermediate macroeconomic theory, or interdisciplinary courses from Elon’s Core Curriculum (click here).
+Opportunities also exist to teach courses abroad (click here) and in the part-time MBA (click here) and MS in Management (click here) programs.

-The standard teaching load is 6 courses per year, with a guaranteed one-course reduction in the first year, a one-semester teaching sabbatical in the second or third year, and the opportunity to apply for course reductions devoted to research, pedagogy, or service in each subsequent year (click here).
+The maximum teaching load is 6 courses per year.
+There is a guaranteed a one-semester teaching sabbatical in the second or third year, and the opportunity to apply for course reductions related to research, pedagogy, or service in each year (click here).